parse-community/parse-server-s3-adapter/README.md

 # aws credentials

-AWS credentials can be explicitly configured through an options object, constructor string arguments or environment variables ([see below](#using-a-config-file)).
+Although it is not recommended, AWS credentials can be explicitly configured through an options object, constructor string arguments or environment variables ([see below](#using-a-config-file)).
+This option is provided for backward compatibility.

-If no AWS credentials are configured, the AWS SDK will look for credentials in the standard locations used by all AWS SDKs and the AWS CLI.
+The preferred method is to use the default AWS credentials pattern.
+If no AWS credentials are explicitly configured, the AWS SDK will look for credentials in the standard locations used by all AWS SDKs and the AWS CLI.
 More info can be found in [the docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).
+For more information on AWS best practices, see [IAM Best Practices User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 # usage with parse-server